beaussan/2020-2021-master-projects/pages/object-recognition/index.md

 Depending on the requirements of our project we loaded some models that we need, the model files are available on the repo and can be found here: https://github.com/justadudewhohacks/face-api.js/tree/master/weights The model files can simply be provided as static assets in your web app or you can host them somewhere else and they can be loaded by specifying the route or URL to the files.
+#### What we learned:
+- The basics of Face-api.js.
+- build an face detection and recognition app using Face-api.js.
+- how to use Face-api.js models.
 #### Installation :
 Install the dependencies and start the server.
 ```sh